ArtifactDB/gobbler/README.md

 ### Permissions

-The Gobbler supports three levels of permissions - adminstrators, project owners and uploaders.
+The Gobbler supports several levels of permissions:

 - Uploaders can upload new assets or versions to an existing project.
-  Upload authorization is provided by the project's owners, and can be limited to particular asset/version names, or within a certain time frame.
+  Upload authorization is provided by the project/asset owners and can be limited to a asset, version or time frame.
-  Project owners can also specify whether an uploader is untrusted (and thus whether their uploads should be probational, see below).
+  Project/asset owners can also specify whether an uploader is untrusted (and thus whether their uploads should be probational, see below).
-- Project owners can modify the permissions of their project, including the addition/removal of new owners or changes to uploader authorizations.
+- Asset owners can modify the permissions of their asset within a project, including the addition/removal of new asset owners or changes to uploader authorizations for their asset.
-  They can also do anything that uploaders can do.
-- Adminstrators can create projects and projects (or particular assets/versions thereof).
-  They can also do anything that project owners can do.
+  They can also upload new versions to their asset.
+- Project owners can modify the permissions of their project, including the addition/removal of new project/asset owners or changes to any uploader authorizations.
+  They can also upload new versions of new or existing assets to their project.
+- Adminstrators can create new projects; change permissions of any project or asset; delete projects, assets and versions; and upload new versions of new or existing assets in any project.

 The permissions for a project are stored in the `{project}/..permissions` file.
 This is a JSON-formatted file that contains a JSON object with the following properties: